ahliu1/inventory_tracker/README.md

 - Add a search or filter functionality to easily find items
 - Work on frontend design to display all pantry items
 - Deploy to Vercel and use CI/CD
-- Bonus: Use GPT Vision API or other LLMs to classify images and then update to Firebase
+- Use GPT Vision API or other LLMs to classify images and then update to Firebase